Imperial (automobile): Imperial Crown (1955–1965)

-Throughout her husband's term as U.S. President, Jacqueline Kennedy's personal car was a Ghia built 1961 Imperial Crown with 1960 model year styling.
+Throughout her husband's term as U.S. President, Jacqueline Kennedy's personal car was a Ghia-built 1961 Imperial Crown with 1960 styling.
 The car figured prominently in her various duties as First Lady.
 In President John F. Kennedy's funeral procession on November 25, 1963, near the front of the motorcade, carrying Jackie and her children, was her Imperial Crown.

 New York governor and heir to the Standard Oil fortune Nelson Rockefeller, later Vice President of the U.S. during the term of President Gerald Ford, also owned a 1960 Imperial Crown.
 It is one of 17 limousines made by Ghia in that year, and the only one with blind rear quarter treatment.

 In the 1974 movie The Godfather Part II, a black Ghia built 1958 Imperial Crown was used by Michael Corleone (played by Al Pacino) while at the family compound near Reno, Nevada.